 LGBT+ History Month

 LGBT+ History Month has been happening every February in the UK since 2005.
-The overall aim of LGBT+ History month is to promote equality and diversity for the benefit of the public.
+The overall aim is to promote equality and diversity for the benefit of the public by:

-- Working to make educational and other institutions safe spaces for all LGBT+ communities; and
+- Working to make educational and other institutions safe spaces for all LGBT+ communities.

 - Promoting the welfare of LGBT+ people, by ensuring that the education system recognises and enables LGBT+ people to achieve their full potential, so they contribute fully to society and lead fulfilled lives, thus benefiting society as a whole.